Counselling and psychotherapy in Glasgow and beyond: a space for healing and growth.

 Therapy has the potential to help anyone struggling with difficult emotions, thoughts and behaviours.
 You may have a medical diagnosis, such as depression or anxiety.
 Or you may have noticed patterns in your life that you would like to change, such as romantic relationships ending badly, or strong and persistent self-critical thoughts.
 It may be that, even though you are normally happy and healthy, a recent experience such as a bereavement, job loss or trauma has left you struggling to return to your ‘normal’ self.
 In other words, there is a wide range of circumstances in which therapy can be beneficial – even life-saving.

-How long does therapy last?
+How long does therapy take?

 Ideally as long as you need it to.
 It’s difficult to answer that question because we all come to counselling with different problems and goals.
 It is possible to benefit from one session, although single-session therapy requires a specific approach and is not the same as presenting for counselling and dropping out after one session.
 My own therapy lasted just over a year and ended naturally.
 Organisations often offer time-limited therapy usually lasting between four and 12 sessions.